-Content Limits: Content includes, but is not limited to, hand-building, wheel-throwing, and surface treatments.
+Content Limits: Content includes, but is not limited to, wheel-throwing, hand-building, and surface treatments.

 - Each item will have four options. - Options can appear as photographs, illustrations, single words, or short phrases and sentences. - When a stimulus is used, options will be ordered as they appear in the stimulus.